isxiawang/isxiawang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+👋Welcome!
 This is Wang Xia (夏旺), a Ph.D student in Zhejiang University of Technology.
 I joined the Data Visualization Group at Zhejiang University of Technology (ZjutVis) in 2019 and under the supervision of [Prof. Ronghua Liang](https://scholar.google.com/citations?user=fbvnBG4AAAAJ&hl=en) and [Prof. Guodao Sun](https://godoorsun.org/).